dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 CRPS
 ~~~~

-Called "CRPS" in ECNT output :numref:`table_ES_header_info_es_out_ECNT`
+Called "CRPS", "CRPSCL", "CRPS_EMP", and "CRPSCL_EMP" in ECNT output :numref:`table_ES_header_info_es_out_ECNT`

 The continuous ranked probability score (CRPS) is the integral, over all possible thresholds, of the Brier scores (:ref:`Gneiting et al., 2004 <Gneiting-2004>`).
-In MET, the CRPS calculation uses a normal distribution fit to the ensemble forecasts.
-In many cases, use of other distributions would be better.
+In MET, the CRPS is calculated two ways: using a normal distribution fit to the ensemble forecasts (CRPS and CRPSCL), and using the empirical ensemble distribution (CRPS_EMP and CRPSCL_EMP).
+In some cases, use of other distributions would be better.

 WARNING: The normal distribution is probably a good fit for temperature and pressure, and possibly a not horrible fit for winds.
 However, the normal approximation will not work on most precipitation forecasts and may fail for many other atmospheric variables.